yoanesber/short-movie-festival/README.md

+## Run the migration
+You need to run the
+Now to actually create that table in database you need to run `db:migrate command`.

 ##API to generate Access Token

 You need to encode your username and password to base64 and make a GET request to GET http://localhost:3000/token.
 Here are the complete steps: